 On November 7, 2006, voters in the Palomar Community College District approved a \$694 million facilities bond measure (Proposition M) under the rules established by Prop 39.
-Under the rules of Prop 39, an independent citizen's oversight committee (ICOC) was first established September 26, 2006.
-It is now my pleasure to present the 2018-2019 ICOC Annual Report.
-The District experienced a significant amount of construction activity in 2018-2019 within the Prop M projects, including completion of three new facilities and the Edwin and Frances Hunter Arboretum.
+Under the rules of Prop 39, an independent citizens' oversight committee (ICOC) was first established September 26, 2006.
+It is now my pleasure to present the 2019-2020 ICOC Annual Report.
+The District experienced less construction on Prop M projects than in previous years.
+However, in 2019-2020, the remodel and storage project of the T-Building, redesign and redevelopment of the Edwin and Frances Hunter Arboretum, PV systems designed to reduce energy consumption, were completed.
+Several other projects are in progress including, the design phases of the proposed athletics complex and permanent buildings at the Fallbrook Education Center, and the PV system at the Fallbrook Education Center.

 This Annual Report is made available to District residents, in fulfillment of the role of the ICOC, as specified by law, and to provide a report on the investment activities accomplished.